makersacademy/chitter-challenge/README.md

 5. Wrote unit test for Peep class to create messages.
 6. Passed test and linked Database + Model with Controller + Views to complete first user story.
 7. Created test database
+8. Adding timestamp column to peeps tables
+9. Feature and unit tests created and passed for reverse order viewing to complete second user story.
+10. Feature and unit tests created for timestamp to be shown - intention to pass by wrapping database date in Peep class.

 ## Further Improvements
 -------